Mathseeds White Paper

 Figure 7: Playroom, pupils are exploring measurement.

-Figure 8: Playroom, pupils are identifying numbers and colouring.
+Figure 8: Playroom, pupils are identifying numbers and coloring.

 Interactive activities are by their nature, more compelling than paper and pencil activities.
 A study by Moyer, Niezgoda & Stanley (2005) revealed the high level of creativity and complexity demonstrated by kindergarten pupils using virtual manipulatives and software as opposed to concrete materials.
 Mathseeds lessons use short and varied activities to maintain pupil interest and regular rewards to g motivation.
 The activities are playful so that pupils see them as an extension of how they play—and this means pupils are more likely to be fully involved and immersed in the activity, which also helps to build stronger connections and boost memory retention of new skills.
 Many of the Mathseeds instructional movies end with a song.
 This acts as an additional way for pupils to remember mathematical concepts in a fun and engaging way (Hayes, 2009; Jensen 2005).